yaserananbeh/cityExplore2301/README.md

 Finish time: 11:30

 Actual time needed to complete: 30min

+Name of feature:5.
+Movies: As a user of City Explorer, I want to see info about movies related to the city I searched, so that I can learn more about the destination.

+Estimate of time needed to complete: 1hour

+Start time: 7:30

+Finish time: 8:30

+Actual time needed to complete: 30hour
 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->